ripples/paol/calendar-parser/README.md

+##How to fix it when broken
+If it is failing try reinstalling it then wiping out the creditials before rerunning it.
+Basically the following lines below.
+Also, you really do need to run the last line twice, the first time opens a browser window that you need to click allow on and the second makes it run the first time

+/home/paol/paol-code/scripts/install/installCalendarParser.sh
+rm -rf /home/paol/.credentials/calendar.json
+/home/paol/paol-code/calendar-parser/calendarToCron.sh
+/home/paol/paol-code/calendar-parser/calendarToCron.sh

 ## Calendar Parser
 This is the code that interacts with Google Calendars to generate cron jobs, initialize calendars, etc. Currently, calendar initialization is not being used.